-We're "ambassadors for Christ" or divine diplomats.
+Paul calls us "ambassadors for Christ" or divine diplomats.
+God's spokespeople.

-We're God's spokespeople.
 Like a foreign envoy sent to another country.
-We speak declarations from home in a way the locals can hear and understand.
+An ambassador comes to that country in the clothes and language of that culture.
+He speaks in ways the locals will hear and understand.

-As "ambassadors of Christ" we convey the message of heaven in a way earthly ears can hear and grasp.
+As "ambassadors for Christ" we convey the message of heaven in ways that earthly ears can hear and grasp.
 And this involves two equal priorities...
-We need to be faithful to the message, yet flexible with our methods - relatable culturally but reliable spiritually.
+We need to be faithful to the message, and flexible with our methods - relatable culturally but reliable spiritually.
 True to the message, but shrewd with our delivery.